 Read the answer submitted.
 If the maturity test is a significant newsworthy, attach the student’s answer (docx) to your feedback by the Attach file -button, and encourage the student to provide his or her bulletin to media (Primarily, the encouragement should be done by the thesis tutor.):

 After reading the answer, make a mark in the Assessment status -field (See phase 2 in the last but one picture above).
 Do not make any other endorsements.
 Finally, if nesessary, write an email to the other evaluators (=examiners, thesis tutors) ”Language OK” and click Send.

 At this stage, the maturity test has returned from the language evaluator and the thesis tutor makes a final assessment of the whole exam (content and language are checked), see the phase 3 in the last but one picture above.
 Enter the grade in the Exam grade -field.
 The maturity test is a whole course, study points are 0 (zero).
 Click Save-button.

 If the maturity test is a significant newsworthy, attach the student’s answer (docx) to your feedback by the Attach file -button, and encourage the student to provide his or her bulletin to media.
 Finally, click Lock the assessment and inform the student -button:

 After this the assessment can not be changed.

-Finally, submit the grading information to the study services by email, or, as you have agreed in your school.
-From Exam-application the grading information does not automatically switch to the ASIO-study registration.
+Finally, submit the grading information to the study services by email, or, as agreed in your school.
+From EXAM-application the grading information does not automatically switch to the ASIO-study registration.